OtterCadGH/Nternet-Link_for_Ti-nspire/README.md

 This project is not affiliated with or endorsed by Texas Instruments.

 ---
+## Academic Integrity Notice

+This project is an embedded systems and communication interface experiment.

+It is not designed, intended, or marketed as a tool for use during examinations.

+Many schools and testing environments prohibit electronic communication devices, programmable computers, or modified calculators.
+You are responsible for following the rules of your institution.

+The author does not encourage, support, or condone using this project to gain unfair academic advantage or to bypass testing policies.

+This repository exists for learning about:
+• USB communication
+• serial protocols
+• embedded networking
+• hardware interfacing
+• software integration

+If you bring this device into an exam, that is your decision and your responsibility.
+Dont be that guy.

+---
 YouTube demonstrations and development logs will accompany future releases.